Depo Provera Lawsuit Settlements

 October 8, 2024: Depo Provera Lawsuit Statute of Limitations

-Many women reaching out to us are worried about the deadline for filing a Depo-Provera lawsuit.
+Many women contacting us are worried about the deadline for filing a Depo-Provera lawsuit.
 Lawyers are always concerned about the statute of limitations.
 But there should not be many statute of limitations issues in this case for women acting now.
-There are two primary reasons why the statute of limitations should not be a major concern.
+There are two primary reasons why the statute of limitations should not be a significant concern.

 In the context of Depo-Provera meningioma lawsuits, women who developed brain tumors could not have reasonably suspected the link between their condition and Depo-Provera until recent scientific studies were published.
 Before these studies, neither the public nor the medical community widely recognized that Depo-Provera could be associated with brain tumors, making it unreasonable for plaintiffs to connect their diagnosis to the drug years earlier.

 The second reason is the doctrine of fraudulent concealment.
-We can convincingly argue that the defendants—manufacturers and marketers of the drug—willfully, intentionally, and deliberately concealed the known risks associated with long-term use of Depo-Provera.
+We can convincingly argue that the defendants—manufacturers, and marketers of the Depo shot—willfully, intentionally, and deliberately concealed the known risks associated with the long-term use of Depo-Provera.

 By asserting that the defendants actively hid safety-related warnings, manipulated product labeling, and intentionally withheld crucial information regarding the dangers of intracranial meningiomas, fraudulent concealment allows the statute of limitations to be “tolled” or paused because the defendants’ deceptive actions prevented the plaintiffs from knowing about their potential claims.